-- 1. To protect natural resources by increasing the use of reclaimed water in city and residential properties, create wildlife corridors and reduce water consumption. - 2.
+- 1. To protect natural resources by increasing the use of reclaimed water in city and residential properties and reduce water consumption. - 2.
 To expand, protect, and restore publicly owned natural land, to lead by example, and to incentivize the protection of natural areas on private lands. - 3.
 To manage and protect ground water and surface water bodies